-Nkechi Taifa is founder of The Taifa Group, LCC, a social enterprise firm and the author of Black Power, Black Lawyer: My Audacious Quest for Justice.
+Nkechi Taifa is the author of the new memoir, Black Power, Black Lawyer: My Audacious Quest for Justice